 So How Did Caterpillars Became Associated With Weather Forecasting?

-How did the woolly bear caterpillar become a winter weather forecaster?
-These caterpillars and their ability to predict winter weather have been part of American folklore since the colonial era but were popularized by entomologist Dr. Howard C. Curran, curator of insects at the American Museum of Natural History in New York City, when he decided to put it to the test.
-In 1948, Curran headed to Bear Mountain, New York, to study the caterpillars and found that over half of his test subjects had wide orange bands, meaning the upcoming winter would be milder-than-average.
+These caterpillars and their legendary ability to predict winter weather have been part of American folklore since the colonial era, but were popularized by entomologist Dr. Howard C. Curran, curator of insects at the American Museum of Natural History in New York City, when he decided to put it to the test.
+In 1948, Curran headed to Bear Mountain, New York, to study the caterpillars.
+There he found that over half of his test subjects had wide orange bands, meaning the upcoming winter would be milder-than-average.
 And it was.
 He relayed his findings to a reporter and the story was published in the New York Herald Tribune.

 Dr. Curran continued his study for eight more years but was never able to fully conclude whether the woolly bear was a reliable prognosticator.
 But the folklore continues to this day.